Peafield/next-js-starter/README.md

 # Next.Js Boilerplate

-This is a boilerplate for Next.js projects.
+This is a super simple boilerplate for Next.js projects.
 It includes the following features:

  - TypeScript
  - Biome